Canvas incident

 RMIT has been notified of a cyber incident impacting the Canvas learning management system.
 Instructure, the vendor of Canvas, has confirmed that RMIT data has been impacted.

-While Canvas remains unavailable, all students who have assessment tasks due between Friday 8 May and next Friday 15 May, will have a new assessment deadline of 11:59pm Friday 15 May unless your Course Coordinator or Program Manager has emailed your RMIT student inbox with alternative advice and direction.
+As previously communicated, all students who have assessment tasks due between Friday 8 May and Friday 15 May, will have a new assessment deadline of 11:59pm Friday 15 May unless your Course Coordinator or Program Manager has emailed your RMIT student inbox with alternative advice and direction.
+There is no change to this advice.

 Please continue to check your RMIT inbox regularly for updates.